Excel Formatting Text (Table of Contents)

 Select the cell and click on the Italic button that converts the text into Italic font.
 This can be achieved through a keyboard shortcut Ctrl + I.

-You can underline the text by using Underline button that is placed besides the Italic button, the keyboard shortcut to achieve this result is, Ctrl + U. There is one more option for underline section and it is Double Underline.
+You can underline the text by using the Underline button that is placed besides the Italic button; the keyboard shortcut to achieve this result is Ctrl + U. There is one more option for the underlined section, and it is Double Underline.
 It adds a double underline to the current cell containing text.
-See the screenshot below for a better visualization of these two options.
+See the screenshot below for better visualization of these two options.

 This is how we can format the text using the Font Group.
 Now we will move towards the second group called Alignment.

 This part also plays an important role in text formatting.
 We have several alignment options available under this Group.
 We will see that one by one.
 Text alignment is of 6 types in total.
 The first three are Top Align, Middle Align, and Bottom Align.
 These are placed at the top most tier under the Alignment group.